apache/allura/Allura/docs/getting_started/administration.rst

 the current page is matching regex :code:`(Home|browse_pages)` and app tool type is :code:`wiki`.
 An "Impressions" value of 0 will show the notification indefinitely (until closed).
 The notification content can contain HTML.
-Only the most recent active notification will be shown.
+The most recent notification that is active and matches for the visitor will be shown.
 "User Role", "Page Regex" and "Page Type" are optional.

 .. _delete-projects: